thegeeklab/drone-docker-buildx/_docs/_index.md

 : sets password to authenticates with

 email
-: sets email addres to authenticates with
+: sets email address to authenticates with

 config
 : sets content of the docker daemon json config